 Over a period of eight years, I grew to respect the stepmom and commend her for helping to shape my boys and keep them grounded.
 Were there times my boys didn’t like her… of course.
 Were there times I didn’t like her… for sure.
 Were there times she didn’t like me and my children…absolutely.
 I always kept in mind though that she had their best interests in mind, even if my boys didn’t think so.
 Her tough personality kept them in check, but her love and generosity kept them afloat.

 Fast forward to present day and unfortunately, the stepmom and my ex are divorcing.
 She will no longer have those ties to my children, and she will no longer help ease the arguments that are currently happening within our family dynamic.
 She will no longer be there to do the “mom” things that all children need.
 Whether “it’s hugs” and “I love you’s,” or reminders to stay on top of responsibilities, she will be missed.

-Currently one of my boys still wishes to have her in his life and the other does not.
+Currently, one of my boys still wishes to have her in his life and the other does not.
 I can’t even begin to fathom what it would be like not to have my own stepchildren to be a part of my life anymore.
-While I am sure her heart longs for the relationships that she has lost with my sons, my heart longs for her to instil many of the core values that she believes in.
-It tears me up as I am sure it does for her.
+While I am sure her heart longs for the relationships that she has lost with my sons, my heart longs for her to instill many of the core values that she believes in.
+It tears me up, as I am sure it does for her.
 I pray that one day, time will heal and relationships will mend.

 But for now stepmom, I want to thank you.
 Thank you for your years of devotion to my boys.
 Thank you for stepping up to the plate and doing the best that you could.
 Thank you for being a mom when they were in your home.
 Thank you for all that you have done.
 You may not hear it from my children, you may not hear it from the ex, but you will most definitely hear it from me.